Xian-Wei/zhuxw/posts/airdrops.md

 There are 2 main types of airdrops:

-- **Interaction-based airdrops**: This involves clicking on every feature you see on a website, trying to meet as many criteria as possible.
+- **Interaction-based airdrops**: These involve clicking on every feature you see on a website, trying to meet as many criteria as possible.
 The specific criteria are unknown, which filters out low-quality users who just click on the most obvious things without properly researching the project.
 This method reaps the most rewards if done properly since most people don’t meet all the criteria.

-- **Point-based airdrops**: This involves depositing money on the website to earn massive interest.
-The problem is that there are millionaires who deposit large amounts of money and reap most of the rewards, leaving less for poor participants like me.
+- **Point-based airdrops**: These involve depositing money on the website to earn massive interest.
+The problem is that there are millionaires who deposit large amounts of money and reap most of the rewards, leaving less for poorer participants like me.

 ## Benefits and Risks